HBO’s ‘Savior Complex’: The Controversy Surrounding Renee Bach’s Actions in Uganda

 Legal actions against Bach have been a significant part of the story.
 After the revelation of over 100 children’s deaths under her care, Bach faced multiple lawsuits.
 In July 2020, she settled a lawsuit in a Ugandan civil court, where she was accused of unauthorized medical practices.
 The settlement saw Bach and her charity “Serving His Children” compensating each affected mother with $9,500, without admitting any liability.
 Furthermore, in January 2021, The Guardian reported that four more Ugandan families were seeking compensation and awaiting a public apology from Bach.

 Currently, Bach has returned to Virginia, accompanied by her two adopted daughters from Uganda.
 Following the controversies, the charity “Serving His Children” has been dissolved.
-Bach has expressed intentions of relocating to to continue her life of service.
+Bach has expressed intentions of relocating to California to continue her life of service.

-The documentary's release has also ignited discussions on platforms, with being notably vocal.
+The documentary’s release has also ignited discussions on social media platforms, with TikTok being notably vocal.
 Many users on the platform have criticized the documentary for centering on Bach rather than the affected Black children.
 As one TikTok user by the name Jules Buet stated, “Sometimes white people need to know to shut the fuck up.
-We just need to stop centering ourselves and centering our lives and trying to be the main character in black and brown people's lives and trying to be the main character in sub-Saharan Africa.”
+We just need to stop centering ourselves and centering our lives and trying to be the main character in black and brown people’s lives and trying to be the main character in sub-Saharan Africa.”

 Analysis and Implications